Research Methodology

 The resolution method, in every case, was the same: locate the primary source closest to the event in question, transcribe it carefully, and let it govern.
 Where two primary sources disagreed (rare, but it happened — the 1666 census misrecorded "François Creste" where the 1660 baptism register named Françoise), the source closer in time to the event being recorded took precedence.

-The Thirteen Discrepancies
+The Nineteen Discrepancies

 Each discrepancy is named, the sources in conflict are identified, the resolution method is documented, and the status is marked.
-The full text of each is preserved in the working research log (sheet "Discrepancies," entries DC-01 through DC-13).
+The full text of each is preserved in the working research log (sheet "Discrepancies," entries DC-01 through DC-19).

 Resolved